Streamlinelv/cartbounty/readme.txt

 = What hooks are available for additional customization? =

+CartBounty comes with different hooks that make it possible to change some parts or extend the existing functionality of the plugin without modifying core files.

+**General hooks**

+Filters:

+* cartbounty_from_email

+Here is an example how to change the From email that sends out notification emails using "cartbounty_from_email" filter.
+Please add it to your theme's functions.php file:

+	function change_from_email( $html ){
+		return 'your@email.com';
+	}
+	add_filter( 'cartbounty_from_email', 'change_from_email' );

+**Exit Intent hooks**

-Our Exit Intent template contains different actions and filters that allow you to create new, edit, replace or remove existing content including the main image in Exit Intent window.
+Exit Intent template contains different actions and filters that allow you to create new, edit, replace or remove existing content including the main image in Exit Intent window.

-Available actions:
+Actions:

 * cartbounty_exit_intent_start
 * cartbounty_exit_intent_after_title
 * cartbounty_exit_intent_before_form_fields
 * cartbounty_exit_intent_end

-Available filters:
+Filters:

 * cartbounty_exit_intent_close_html
 * cartbounty_exit_intent_image_html